 The fair value of Pinetree's publicly-traded investments is determined in accordance with the Company's accounting policy (see "Significant Accounting Policies").
-The amounts at which the Company's publicly-traded investments could be disposed of currently may differ from their carrying values based on market quotes, as the value at which significant ownership positions are sold is often different than the quoted market price due to a variety of factors such as premiums paid for large blocks or discounts due to illiquidity, and current market prices may differ significantly from the historical prices used to calculate fair value for the purposes of the Company's interim condensed consolidated statements.
+The amounts at which the Company's publicly-traded investments could be disposed of currently may differ from their carrying values based on market quotes, as the value at which significant ownership positions are sold is often different than the quoted market price due to a variety of factors such as premiums paid for large blocks or discounts due to illiquidity, and current market prices may differ significantly from the historical prices used to calculate fair value for the purposes of the Company's consolidated financial statements.

-As at June 30, 2011, included in total investments were securities of private companies with a fair value totalling \$32,739 (5.4% of total fair value of the Company's investments; cost of \$42,402).
+As at December 31, 2011, included in total investments were securities of private companies with a fair value totalling \$29,076 (6.8% of total fair value of the Company's investments; cost of \$32,996).
 As at December 31, 2010, included in total investments were securities of private companies with a fair value totalling \$23,428 (3.0% of total fair value of the Company's investments; cost of \$34,006).
+As at January 1, 2010, included in total investments were securities of private companies with a fair value totalling of \$32,731 (8.8% of total fair value of the Company's investments; cost of \$41,346).
 The fair value was determined in accordance with the Company's accounting policy for private company investments (see "Significant Accounting Policies").
 The amounts at which the Company's private company investments could be disposed of currently may differ from their carrying values since there is no active market to dispose of these investments.

-All investments are designated upon initial recognition at fair value through profit or loss, with changes in fair value reported in the consolidated statement of profit or loss.
-Refer to note 3 and 4 of the Notes to the interim condensed consolidated statements as at and for the three and six months ended June 30, 2011 for other details about the Company's investments.
+All investments are classified at fair value through profit or loss, with changes in fair value reported in the consolidated statement of profit or loss.
+Refer to notes 4 and 5 of the Notes to the consolidated financial statements as at and for the year ended December 31, 2011 for other details about the Company's investments.